UWCubeSat/found/README.md

 1. `calibration`: FOUND needs to know its own camera attitude, but does not find that information.
 Thus, this step produces a relative attitude based on a reference attitude that is always known, and one measurement of the FOUND camera's attitude.
 The output is to a `.found` file that stores this information.
 2. `distance`: FOUND then uses an image taken from space together with a `.found` file to figure out the position of the image, and hence the satellite, relative to the Celestial Coordinate System (conversion to lattitude/longitude/altitude is also possible).

 To learn more about the different flags, execute `./build/bin/found --help` or `./build/bin/found -h`.
+Developers: FOUND's test suit executable can be found in `./build/bin/found-test`.

 ## Example Usage
 Here, we present a common usage for this program.
 After generating the binary via `make` or simply `make compile`, execute the command: